 Residential property built before 1978 (called "target" housing) is subject to the Residential Lead-Based Paint Disclosure Program administered by the Environmental Protection Agency (EPA) and the Department of Housing and Urban Development (HUD).
 The Act requires sellers of target housing to provide the buyer with a lead-based paint disclosure and the pamphlet entitled Protect Your Family From Lead in Your Home.
-Information about the requirements and samples of the forms can be found by clicking here.
+Information about the requirements and samples of the forms can be found on HUD's website or by clicking here.